 created by the interpenetration of computers, society, and the

-A more dramatic and important evolution occurred in what the data bits
+A more dramatic and important evolution occurred in what the kind of data that bits

 represented.
 Initially bits represented binary